zhizuio/IPFStructPenalty/README.md

 ```{r setup, include=FALSE}
 devtools::install_github("zhizuio/IPFStructPenalty/IPFStructPenalty")
 ```
-See the file `Test.R` for s simple start with simulated data.
+See the file `Test.R` for a simple start with simulated data.
 The scripts `Sim_reg.R` and `GDSC_reg.R` are for simulation studies and analyzing real data, respectively.